rikhuijzer/phd-thesis/chapters/discussion.typ

 These small effect sizes made it difficult to predict who will drop out on personality only.
 As other researchers put it:
 The traditional focus on explanations has led to intricate theories that have little (or unknown) ability to predict future behaviors @yarkoni2017choosing.
-Maybe this is like a car being judged on speed alone.
+This could be like a car being judged on speed alone.
 For a while this could lead to better cars, but at some point, manufacturers will ignore other important factors such as comfort.
 With this in mind, we continued this thesis by being more focused on predictive performance.
 Note that solely aiming at good predictions (or comfort) does not solve all problems either.